kevinejiro/More-Recipes/README.md

 cd server
 sequelize db:migrate
 ```
-5. Create a `.env` file in the root directory of the application.
+5. Create a **.env** file in the root directory of the application.
 Use a different database for your testing and development.
 Example of the content of a .env file is shown in the .env.sample

 6. Start the application:
 **_Different Build Environment_**

-**Development**
+**Run Development Build**
 ```
 npm run start:dev
 npm run build